wing5wong/artisan-whs-static/source/_news/2019-12-04_collaboration-in-mental-health-serviced-key-for-festival.md

 ---
-title: Collaboration in mental health serviced key for festival
+title: Focus on mental health serviced key for festival
 feature_image:
   credit: Lewis Gardner
   description: 'Rhythm Vision is one of the local acts scheduled to play at the festival. '